Create a Festive Cranberry Wreath

 Article By Sharon Stajda

-This wonderful holiday cranberry wreath is so festive, and I might say very easy to make. it's a great craft project that even the "craft challenged person" will enjoy doing.
+This wonderful holiday cranberry wreath is so festive, and I might add very easy to make. it's a great craft project that even the "craft challenged person" will enjoy doing.

 In our home we have a great Holiday tradition I would like to share.
-On Thanksgiving day after the feast has been devoured, the dishes are done, and the men are settled in front if the TV watching football, the ladies proceed to pull out the cranberries, toothpicks,bows, and anything else we might need to craft our yearly festive Holiday cranberry wreath.
-We have a great time with this tradition, plus we all end up with a wonderful fresh one of a kind seasonal decoration for our homes.
-I might add, cranberries dry slowly over the holiday season, and actually last long into winter.
+On Thanksgiving day after the feast has been devoured, the dishes are done the men are settled in front of the TV watching football the ladies proceed to pull out the cranberries, toothpicks, bows, and anything else we might need to craft our yearly festive Holiday cranberry wreath.
+We have a great time with this tradition, plus we all end up with a wonderful fresh seasonal decoration for our homes.
+As the season progresses the cranberry wealth will dry.
 You will enjoy your creation until you decide to take it down.
-After the Holiday I choose to just change up the bow to a raffia bow, wire a few cinnamon sticks to the wreath, and keep it up until end of winter.
-It makes a charming decoration in the kitchen or actually any room all winter long.
-I hope I have interested you to make a wreath for your home.
-Perhaps you will consider making a few extra, and giving them as Holiday gifts.
-Most people love to receive a handmade gift.
-Handmade gifts work to convey that a lot of thought,and special effort was put into the choosing a very special gift.
+After the Holiday I choose to just change up the decorative bow to a raffia bow, wire a few cinnamons sticks to the wreath, and keep it up until end of winter.
+It makes a charming decoration in the kitchen all winter long.

 Items You Will Need To Have On Hand To Create Your Cranberry Wreath

-You can purchase these items at most craft store.
+You can purchase these items at a craft store.

 Styrofoam Wreath - green color round with flat back

 small sponge brush